-Breast Augmentation, St Louis women typically select this procedure in order to enhance the size and shape of their breasts.
+Breast Augmentation surgical procedure enhances the size and shape of the breasts.
 It is accomplished by surgically inserting an artificial implant under the breast tissue or pectoralis muscle.

 - An incision is made either in the armpit, around the areola, or under the breast.
 The implant is placed either behind the muscles between the breast and chest wall or behind the breast tissue.
 The surgery usually takes 1-2 hours.
 Procedure is performed in an operating room as an outpatient

 - Temporary soreness, swelling, bruising, change in nipple sensation.

 - Scar fading 6 months – 1 year or more.

 - Patient must wear a post-operative bra for 4 weeks.

 - $7425 Textured Anatomic Gel “Gummy Bear”